 We’ll send you our company updates and latest news.
 Subscribe for free by completing the form below.

 You’ve probably heard stories from student peers currently applying for law school about their woes when writing a personal statement.
-But the question we’re here to answer is, how do you tailor your personal statement to enhance your chances of going to law school?
+But how do you tailor your personal statement to enhance your chances of going to law school?

-When it comes to brainstorming on how to write a law personal statement, there’s a tendency for students to overemphasise their GCSEs for Law degrees, A-Levels, GPA or LSAT scores.
+When it comes to brainstorming on what to write in your law school personal statement, there’s a tendency for students to overemphasise their GCSEs for Law degrees, A-Levels, GPA or LSAT scores.
 Of course, these scores matter.
 But they’re not the only basis for admittance!

 When you enter Law School, it’s not all about academics.
 What’s the point of having the highest grade when you have the poorest work ethic?
 The legal community is looking for well-rounded individuals who have intellectual minds and caring hearts for others.

 If you come to think of it, isn’t the core of every profession to serve others?
 Here’s a list of information you should consider writing in your statement:

 - Extracurricular activities: educational clubs, student government, sports leagues, community service, art organisations, hobbies